renzomonteadora/renzomonteadora.github.io/_posts/2024-07-11-01 Spanning Tree Protocol.md

 >- details of the switch that has been elected as a root.
 >
 >**Local Bridge ID**
->- details of the switch that you are managing currently.
+>- details of the switch that is currently being managed.
 {: .prompt-tip }

 ## STP Timers